matthieuheitz/sweetsweep/README.md

 - You can also add the meta parameter `viewer_cropLBRT` in this config file, e.g.: `"viewer_cropLBRT": [35,40,30,15],` and the application will load these values for cropping images (LBRT: Left,Bottom,Right,Top).

+### Miscellaneous

+- The app can access mounted folders, which is great to avoid copying to your computer all result folders from the server on which you ran the sweep.
+  I only tried on Linux with a folder mounted with `sftp`, in which case the URL you need to provide is:
+  `/run/user/$uid/gvfs/sftp:host=<host>,user=<user>/path/to/folder`.
+  Replace `<host>` by the host name, `<user>` by your username, `$uid` by your user id, which you can get by running `id -u` (it is `1000` if you are the only user on your system), and `path/to/folder` by the path to the remote folder.